-In a time where the majority of our work takes place behind a computer screen, discover the benefits of the face-to-face networking, knowledge sharing and content opportunities you get from conferences in your industry
+After two years of networking behind a computer screen, it's time to rediscover the benefits of the face-to-face meetings, knowledge sharing and content opportunities you get from industry conferences.

 Attending an industry conference is a great idea on a number of levels.
 More than the takeaways you get from the speaking sessions themselves, you also get invaluable networking time, opening up the door for new business, new partnerships and new perspectives.

-Not to mention, making an appearance at events within your event is a great way to build credibility and perhaps even establish thought leadership.
-Let’s take a closer look at the top 4 reasons you should be going to industry conferences.
+What's more, making an appearance at events within your event is a great way to build credibility and perhaps even establish thought leadership.
+Let’s take a closer look at the top four reasons you should be going to industry conferences.

 Whether you’re just starting out in your industry or you’re a seasoned pro, there is always room to grow.
-Sometimes it’s just a matter of a different perspective, a better approach, whatever the takeaway, industry events bring people that are all doing similar things together, to talk and learn from one another, there are bound to be some insights shared and breakthroughs had.
+Sometimes it’s just a matter of a different perspective or a better approach.
+Whatever the takeaway, industry events bring people that are all doing similar things together, to talk and learn from one another.
+The setting is ripe for the sharing of insights and new breakthroughs.

-You have many learning opportunities when it comes to industry conferences.
-Whether you’re learning from inspiring keynote speakers, track sessions, workshops or simply from the audience’s questions and perspectives, you’re bound to learn a thing or two from a conference within your industry.
-This is particularly true in newer industries where traction is still being built and industry practices are still being formalized, this is certainly the case within the native advertising industry.
+Industry conferences present a number of learning opportunities.
+Whether you’re learning from inspiring keynote speakers, track sessions, workshops or simply from the audience’s questions and perspectives, you’re bound to pick up new valuable knowledge from a conference within your industry.
+This is particularly true in newer industries where traction is still being built and industry practices are still being formalized, which is certainly the case with native advertising.

-Another thing to consider is the number of disciplines that fall into a particular industry.
+Another thing to consider is the number of disciplines that fall under a particular industry.
 Take, for example, the native advertising industry.
-An event within this industry includes those that place native ads, such as publishers or advertisers, the brands that commission them and even the marketing technology companies that help facilitate the process and broker the partnership brand and agency or brand and publisher.
+A native advertising event brings together those who place native ads, such as publishers or advertisers, the brands that commission them and even the marketing technology companies that help facilitate the process.

-There is a lot to be learned from other players in your industry, operating in a different discipline than you.
+There is a lot to be learned from other players in your industry who operate in a different discipline than you.
 For one, you can learn what’s of interest to those you do business with.
 In these instances, industry events act as a means to build shared language and understanding, making it easier for everyone to do their jobs well.

-One of the greatest opportunities that come from conferences within your industry are the opportunities to network.
-Whether you’re getting the chance to put in face time with potential clients, partners or competitors, there’s certainly something to be said about getting out from behind your computer screen and speaking face to face with these people.
+One of the biggest arguments in favour of attending a conference within your industry is the unparalleled opportunity to network.
+Whether you’re getting the chance to put in face time with potential clients, partners or competitors, there’s a lot to be said for getting out from behind your computer screen and speaking face-to-face with these people.

-Because conference organizers have increasingly come to recognize the tremendous networking value of such industry events, they’ve begun to place networking opportunities front and center, offering more inclusive presentation styles and meet and greet opportunities between evens and after the day’s sessions.
-Events, such as Native Advertising DAYS, for example, actually build a community around the event, offering a networking gift that keeps on giving.
+Because conference organizers have increasingly come to recognize the tremendous networking value of such industry events, they’ve begun to place networking opportunities front and centre, offering more inclusive presentation styles and meet and greet opportunities between events and after the day’s sessions.
+Native Advertising DAYS, for example, works hard to build a community around the event, offering a networking gift that keeps on giving.

-Further, by simply being - or having employees present - at an industry even, your ensuring that your company is out there being seen.
-In other words, participating in an industry even builds brand awareness.
+Further, by simply being at an industry event, you're ensuring that your company is out there being seen.
+In other words, participating in an industry event builds brand awareness.
 Keep in mind, though, this can be for better or worse.
 Pay mind to the way you represent your brand when at such industry events.
 While it may seem unimportant, it’s a good idea to put some thought into the way you and your employees present themselves and whether or not that aligns with your brand identity.

 Being in the business of content, it’s hard to ignore the content opportunities that industry conferences provide.
 Here are just a few: